Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Aggregator/BFF composition

-A separate service collects data from several upstreams.
-Convenient for UI, but fan-out without cache and parallelism quickly becomes a latency bottleneck.
+A dedicated service composes data from several upstream services.
+It is convenient for UI, but fan-out without caching and parallelism quickly becomes a latency bottleneck.

 Queue-based async

-Producer and consumer are decoupled in time; useful for smoothing spikes and background jobs.
-Fits command processing where controlled retries and DLQ are needed.
+Producer and consumer are decoupled in time, which helps smooth traffic spikes and background work.
+It fits command processing when retries and a dead-letter queue must be controlled.

 Pub/Sub events

-One emitter publishes an event, multiple subscribers react independently.
-Good for extensibility and reducing coupling across teams.
+One service publishes an event and multiple subscribers react independently.
+It improves extensibility and reduces coupling across teams.

 Event-carried state transfer

 The event carries enough context to reduce synchronous callback requests between services.
-The cost is stricter versioning discipline and larger payloads.
+The cost is stricter versioning discipline and careful payload sizing.

 Single region, internal VPC, TLS enabled, payload around 1 KiB.